 - Strong fairness guarantees

 - As for long-term guarantees, BFQ distributes the throughput as desired to I/O-bound applications (and not just the device time), with any workload and independently of the device parameters..

 Systems adopting BFQ

-BFQ is the default I/O scheduler in Sabayon, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
-BFQ is instead optionally available in Arch Linux and Gentoo Linux.
+BFQ is the default I/O scheduler in Manjaro, OpenMandriva, Sabayon and ROSA, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
+BFQ is instead optionally available in Arch, PCLinuxOS and Gentoo.
 We record a few tens of downloads per day from people using other distributions as well.
-So far, the users that gave us feedback confirmed the expected latency drop and throughput boost in everyday use.
+The feedback we have received so far basically confirms the expected latency drop and throughput boost in everyday use.